 - We schedule calls with all of the remote employees to make sure that the new employee knows the entire team, even if they aren't always in the office.
 This is more than sending an email to say hello, and we like to do it via web conference with video whenever possible.

 - Spend time with the new team member to explain more than the dress code.
 Where are the best places to grab a cup of coffee?
 What are the best places for lunch?
 How do you like to work with other people?

 Bonus tip in welcoming a new employee to the team: go over their job scorecard with them, but not on the first day if you can help it - as they already know their job description.
 Save that first day for improving team culture and making them feel like a member of the team with an accountability culture.
 You can download our free Job Scorecard Template if you want to get started.

 Again, the goal is to create a feeling of celebration, but it also gives the new hire a good feel for the culture and a sense of how we appreciate each other.
 We find that people who have experienced this “Great First Day” are very excited to share the experience with the next new hire.

 Best of luck in your employee onboarding program!

-Interested in learning more about Employee Engagement, please enjoy these articles written by the middle market experts:
+Interested in learning more about Employee Engagement and how to welcome new team members, please enjoy these articles written by the middle market growth experts:

 The Power of Systems and People: Accountable Leaders and Teams